How Does Acupuncture Work?

 As a result, accurate and clinically relevant translation of this knowledge is restricted to a few highly specialized individuals, especially in Japan.

 Masakazu Ikeda sensei has written in the vicinity of 20 textbooks, authored hundreds of journal articles and presented hundreds of workshops concerning the practice of this highly specialized medical art called Traditional Acupuncture.
-He has also been in practice for mere 40 years!
+He has also been in practice for 50+ years!

 How does acupuncture work?